 The area of Chihuahua saw humans between 12000 B.C. and 7000 B.C.
 These early hunter-gatherer groups later developed farming and grew corn.
 According to historians, by the time the Spanish arrived, there were as many as 200 indigenous groups in the area.
 There is archaeological evidence suggesting that these tribes had both cultural and commercial connections with other groups outside the region.
 During the Spanish Colonial period, the area was a mining haven.
 There were several large uprisings throughout the area as the Native Americans fought Spanish authority.

 After the Mexican War of Independence, turmoil ensued in Chihuahua culminating in an ethnic war.
 This war resulted in heavy losses of life for groups like the Apache and Comanche.
 The subsequent Mexican-American War then resulted in considerable losses for Chihuahuan troops.
-After 1910, Chihuahua saw Pancho Villa’s fight land grants and political representation for Mexican peasants.
+After 1910, Chihuahua saw Pancho Villa fight for land grants and political representation for Mexican peasants.
 Consequently, Chihuahua was the main battleground during the Mexican Revolution.
 Today, Chihuahua is home to the world’s fifth-largest oil company.
 The state is beginning to see the benefits of the North American Free Trade Agreement of 1994.

 Flora and Fauna